 Of course, the financial resources available to the parties will be the trump card.
 If the school fees are unaffordable, then the court will not make a school fees order, even if the child is currently in a private school and it was the parents’ intention for them to be privately educated.

-The court may also make a child maintenance order to cover any expenses attributable to a child’s disability.
+The court may also make a child maintenance order to cover additional costs related to a child’s disability.

-As per AB v CD [2023] EWFC 103 (B), when considering whether to make an order for child maintenance beyond the child’s 16th or 19th birthday, the court will have regard for the parties’ income, expenses, and needs, as well as the factors listed under (a)-(e) of s.25 of the Matrimonial Causes Act 1973.
+More recently, in AB v CD [2023] EWFC 103 (B), the court affirmed that when considering whether to make an order for child maintenance beyond the child’s 16th or 19th birthday, it will have regard for the parties’ income, expenses, and needs, as well as the factors listed under (a)-(e) of s.25 of the Matrimonial Causes Act 1973.

 Vardags regularly act for parties whose income exceeds the CMS threshold.
 We are therefore fully versed with the court’s “top-up” jurisdiction, and with brokering an agreement between parents as to the appropriate level of child maintenance as part of the overall financial settlement.
 Vardags will forensically examine a party’s income position, and the nature of the arrangements for the children, to ensure we achieve a favourable outcome.